Dick Cavett Meets ABBA

-Dick Cavett Meets ABBA is a 1981 television special featuring the Swedish pop group being interviewed by the American television personality Dick Cavett.
+Dick Cavett Meets ABBA is a 1981 television special in which the American television personality Dick Cavett interviewed the Swedish pop group ABBA.
 ABBA also took to the stage, performing nine songs in a so-called "mini-concert".
-A one-off broadcast filmed and produced by Sveriges Television (SVT) in Stockholm, Sweden and presented as "Dick Cavett Meets ABBA".
+A one-off broadcast was filmed and produced by Sveriges Television (SVT) in Stockholm, Sweden and broadcast 12 September 1981 as "Dick Cavett Meets ABBA".

-Rehearsals took place during the end of April; while Cavett's interview with the four members was conducted on 27 April.
+Rehearsals took place at the end of April; while Cavett's interview with the four members was conducted on 27 April 1981.
 The live performances were recorded on 28–29 April 1981.

 The show consisted of a casual interview and a short concert, where the band performed nine songs, including two from the forthcoming album The Visitors.

-This was ABBA's last concert.
+This was ABBA's last (live) concert.